What are learning assistants (LAs)?

 - "I think it’s just a good program for any science major, just a good experience.”

-- “Between being a learning assistant and a student I think it’s helped ME a lot, just like reading, you know, these teaching methods and stuff, it just helped me see where I am and it does help with certain behaviors we see in class.”
+- “Between being a learning assistant and a student, I think it’s helped ME a lot, just like reading, you know, these teaching methods and stuff, it just helped me see where I am...”

 Previous LA mentors say:

-If you want to participate, either as an LA or LA mentor, please contact the program director, Prof. Kim Coble: kcoble_at_sfsu.edu
+If you want to participate, either as a LA or LA mentor, please contact the program director, Professor Kim Coble (email@example.com).